GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

     3. What is the minimum version of macOS needed for onboarding it into Microsoft Endpoint Manager?
     </summary>

-  Catalina 10.15.x is the minimum version needed for a successful onboarding.
+  Big Sur 11 is the minimum version needed for a successful onboarding.
 If your macOS is an earlier version, ensure to [upgrade it to a later macOS version](https://support.apple.com/downloads/macos).

   </details>
   <hr />